NiklasRosenstein/slap/docs/content/guides/publishing.md

 __Important__: Many CI systems may not fetch tags when cloning your repository.
 This means `bump --snapshot` can not figure out the commit distance and the generated snapshot version number will begin with `0.0.0`.
-If you encounter this issue, run `git fetch --tags` before Clap.
+If you encounter this issue, run `git fetch --tags` before Slap.

 If you do try to use snapshot versions with PyPI, you will see this type of error: